 Halwell History, Family Crest & Coats of Arms

 Halwell is a name of ancient Anglo-Saxon origin and comes from a family once having lived near a holy spring having derived from the Old English terms halli, which meant holy, and welle, which meant spring.

 Early Origins of the Halwell family

-Important Dates for the Halwell family
+Early History of the Halwell family

 This web page shows only a small excerpt of our Halwell research.
-Another 75 words (5 lines of text) covering the years 1200, 1535, 1548, 1564, 1649, 1686 and 1655 are included under the topic Early Halwell History in all our PDF Extended History products and printed products wherever possible.
+Another 75 words (5 lines of text) covering the years 1200, 1535, 1548, 1564, 1649, 1686, 1655, 1676, 1744 and 1676 are included under the topic Early Halwell History in all our PDF Extended History products and printed products wherever possible.

 Halwell Spelling Variations